 SME registration: Before starting your application, please make sure that your organisation is qualified as an SME:

-if your enterprise has not been validated as SME during the last 2 years, the submission system will not allow you to proceed with your application to the SME instrument before you have filled in the SME questionnaire in the Beneficiary Register and the result shows that your enterprise is an SME.
+if your enterprise has not been validated as SME during the last 2 years, the submission system will not allow you to proceed with your application to the SME instrument before you have filled in the SME questionnaire in the Participant Register and the result shows that your enterprise is an SME.
 The contact person of your enterprise, who has the LEAR (Legal Entity Appointed Representative) role in the Participant Portal, can submit the SME self-assessment.
 Detailed description of SME self-assessment wizard is available in the IT HOW TO.

-Tip: If you have started preparing your proposal in the submission system before having completed the SME self-assessment in the Beneficiary Register, you have to update your PIC data in the proposal submission system after having finalized your SME self-assessment.
+Tip: If you have started preparing your proposal in the submission system before having completed the SME self-assessment in the Participant Register, you have to update your PIC data in the proposal submission system after having finalized your SME self-assessment.

 You can submit your application for phase 1 or phase 2 at any time.
 The SME Instrument is managed as a permanently open call with – in general – four cut-off dates per year.
 To speed up the process, it's best not to submit proposals very close to the cut-off dates.
 Your application will be evaluated as soon as it submitted.